There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 The examination contains 200 multiple-choice, single answer questions, and covers the broad spectrum of basic and applied nutritional science, based on an explicit set of competencies outlined in the Examination Content Outline.
 Competencies are determined by a job analysis study conducted on practitioners.

-Log into My Portal, navigate to the Forms page under Certifications and select and upload the Exam Application for Nutrition Professionals.
+Log in to the CNS Candidate Portal to view and complete the Exam Application for Nutrition Professionals.